Get exclusive member benefits & effect social change. Join Today

 Chronic muscle strains are the result of repetitive movement.
 This can be due to:

-Other self-care methods include:
+Other self-care methods include the following:

 If your muscle strain is severe, you may need medical attention.
 Physical therapy may also be recommended.